mizdebsk/mbici-workflow/README.md

 the way defined by Build Plan.

-Workflow can be generated from Build Plan, Platform and Test Subject by `mbici-wf generate` command.
+Workflow can be generated from Build Plan, Platform and Test Subject by `mbi generate` command.

 Usage
 -----

-* `mbici-wf generate` - generate Workflow from given Build Plan, Platform and Test Subject
+* `mbi generate` - generate Workflow from given Build Plan, Platform and Test Subject

   Parameters: